MicrosoftDocs/hybrid/hybrid/app-solutions/overview-patterns-solution-examples.md

 description: An overview of hybrid patterns and solution examples for learning and building hybrid solutions on Azure and Azure Stack Hub.
 author: BryanLa
 ms.topic: overview
-ms.date: 11/05/2019
+ms.date: 05/24/2021
 ms.author: bryanla
 ms.reviewer: anajod
-ms.lastreviewed: 11/05/2019
+ms.lastreviewed: 05/24/2021

 # Intent: As an Azure Stack user, I want an overview of hybrid patterns and solution examples so I can learn about building hybrid solutions on Azure and Azure Stack.
 # Keyword: azure stack hybrid patterns solution examples

 ---

-# Hybrid patterns and solution examples for Azure and Azure Stack
+# Hybrid solution patterns and examples for Azure and Azure Stack

 Microsoft provides Azure and Azure Stack products and solutions as one consistent Azure ecosystem.
 The Microsoft Azure Stack family is an extension of Azure.